chieniscool123/2024_Summer_CSS342_Notes/Week3.md

 Recursion can run of the stack memory if it goes too long

+Heap is slower because it has to manage

 #### Linux
 unlimit -s : show you how much memory is in your stack